S0f1eM/wordpress-update-manager/README.md

 ## Usage<a name="usage"></a>

 Go to the directory where are your WordPress websites folder in which you want to use the script.
+You will need also 2 .txt files :
+* 1 for listing websites path you want to update.
+* 1 .txt for the major plugins names you want to desactivate before at the beginning of the process, before the update.
+They will be reactivate at the end.

-Change and replace all the variables and default path in the file according to your needs before running the following command.
+Before running the script with the following command you need to change and replace all the variables and default path in the file according to your needs.

 ```bash
 bash path/to/the/script/file/wordpress-update-manager.sh